jonbrouse/docker-ice/README.md

 ## What is this repository?

 This repository seeks to ease the installation and configuration of Ice.
 In addition to the application container, this repository configures a nginx proxy which also helps fix URI issues I had when accessing Ice directly.
 After following these directions you should be able to connect to your server's IP address or FQDN over port 80 and access the Ice application.
+Additionally, I've supplied an Upstart job script you can leverge to start your containers on boot.

 # Getting Started